 Read about How People Learn To Become Resilient in this excellent New Yorker article (tip to Robin Aitken for sharing).
 I’d normally digest it more for you.
 Instead, I want to share a living, breathing example of resilience in action: my sister Jill.

 In July 2013, my brother-in-law Donald died after a very short illness with cancer.
 Jill was left with their three young children.
 It changed the face of our family forever.
 Every day since, Jill has put one foot in front of the other to take care of herself and her kids.
 Most days she’s done much more than that.

 Last year, she started writing songs again as part of her healing process.
 I am in awe of her talent.
 I admire her resilience and grit in the face of such loss.
 And I have deep respect for her strength in raising three resilient (lively!) kids.
 She’s also been surrounded by resilient people—friends and family from far and wide.
 I believe she’d say that’s been key too.

 Today Jill takes a big leap forward in her music career.
-One of her original songs is entered in CBC Searchlight.
-You can vote daily here.
+One of her original songs was entered in CBC Searchlight.
 It’s already been viewed more than 10,000 times.

 And if you want to grow your own life/ leadership resilience, let’s talk about how I can help you ‘write your own song’ (metaphorically, of course).
 If you want to learn to write a real song, call Jill.

 To receive blog posts twice per month via email, sign up here.